 This course offers a non-technical introduction to the analysis of international economic issues.
 While we will be primarily interested in developing standard economic approaches to these issues we will also offer a variety of other useful approaches from political science, sociology, and less mainstream parts of economics.
 Among specific issues to be treated: protectionism, multinational firms, debt crisis, international macroeconomic policy coordination and European integration.

 Prerequisite(s): ECON 1010 and 1020.

-ECON 3420 Econ Hist of U.S. (3-4)
+ECON 3420 Economic History of the United States (3-4)

-A description and analysis of the principal features of the American economic experience.
-The colonial relationship with England.
-The economics of slavery.
-The industrialization and urbanization of America.
-Attention also is given to the insight into contemporary problems that can be gained by an examination of our historical experience.
+A description and analysis of the principal features of the American economic experience, including the colonial relationship with England, and the nation's rapid industrialization and urbanization.
+Attention also is given to the insight into contemporary problems from examination of our historical experience.